MataLabCCF/XWAS/README.md

 The parameter -H was a test which we make all heterozygous variants for females being missing data.
 The idea behind this test is based on the fact that one of the two X chromosomes is silenced in females, so there is no way to say *in silico* which of the chromosomes is used for biological processes.
 So, the heterozygous could act like a noise to regression, since there is no way to predict which allele was used on transcription.
 In our tests, this flag gave more statistical power to females analysis, but caused a loss of power to analysis which males and females are analyzed together.

+We also uploaded the "makeAllStepsToRegressionAutosomalPCA.py", that perform the same analysis than "makeAllStepsToRegression.py" but using the Autosomal PCA.
+This changed was made based on the reviewer suggestion.
+This script will ask the autosomal dataset (-a) and we recoomend to use the "<name>_Relatedness" from the harmonization pipeline.

  ## Acknowledgements